 I am a PhD candidate in Philosophy at Princeton University.
 Previously, I was at Yale Law School, where I completed a JD, and before that I was at Trinity College, Cambridge, where I earned an MPhil in Philosophy.
 My BA, which was also at Princeton, was in Economics and Applied Mathematics.
 You can view my CV here and a detailed dissertation summary here.

 Legal Philosophy and Applied Ethics:

 My primary research concerns the intersection of ethics, legal philosophy, and metaphysics.
 I study legal and moral norms—their nature and normative import.
 I am especially interested in the way conventions shape the content and significance of legal and moral norms.
 The main paper to come out of this project, "Juridical Norms at the Edge of Legality," argues that the conventional character of legal norms entails a surprising fact about the force of law for judges.
 Judges have little to no legal obligation to follow a rule or norm based on its legality when its legality, though genuine, is sufficiently uncertain.
-Another paper in this project, "Legal vs. Factual Normative Questions," forthcoming in the Notre Dame Journal of Law, Ethics, & Public Policy argues that the distinction between moral norms that are convention-dependent and those that are convention-independent entails a difference in how judges should treat moral questions that arise under the law.
+Another paper in this project, "Legal vs. Factual Normative Questions," forthcoming in the Notre Dame Journal of Law, Ethics, & Public Policy argues that the distinction between moral norms that are convention-dependent and those that are convention-independent entails a difference in how judges should treat moral questions that arise under contract and tort law.
 A third paper, coauthored with Erin Miller and forthcoming in the American Journal of Criminal Law, offers an account of what it means for judges to follow a rule out of a sense of legal (rather than moral) obligation emphasizing law's distinctive conventionality.
 We use this account of legally motivated decision-making to argue that whenever the law explicitly demands moral reflection from judges, as in the evaluation of mitigating evidence during criminal sentencing, legally motivated decision-making violates the law.

 In previously published work in this area, I have explored the ethics of legal incentives ("Why Motives Matter"), and criticized the influence of folk metaphysics in criminal law ("How Folk Beliefs about Free Will Influence Sentencing").